pnwairfire/bluesky/README.md

 docker container.
 Whether this is by design or not, you apparently need to mount directories under your home directory.
 Sym links don't mount either, so you have to cp or mv directories under your home dir in order to mount them.
+(This may only be an issue when using docker toolbox on Mac or Windows.)

 #### Cleanup